florian-asche/docker-snapcast/README.md

 ### Build Process

 The build process includes:
-- Multi-architecture support
+- Multi-architecture support (linux/amd64 and linux/aarch64)
 - Security verification through artifact attestation
 - Automated testing and validation
 - Regular updates to maintain compatibility

 For more information about the build process and available architectures, please refer to the Actions tab in this repository.

-#### Architecture

-The Image is build for linux/amd64 and linux/aarch64